Vortex Wall Dynamics and Pinning in Helical Magnets: Introduction

 We consider a major class of bulk three dimensional helical magnets, the centrosymmetric (CS) systems in which the magnetic moment distribution is invariant under space inversion.
 Examples of such materials are rare earth metals such as Ho,Tb,Dy\cite{Jensen}.
-At low enough temperature spins lie on basal ferromagnetic planes.
+At low enough temperature spins lie on basal ferromagnetic planes which we take to be y-z plaes.
 The helical ground state in such materials originates from RKKY exchange interaction between local spins in basal planes.
-This interaction effectively results in competing nearest neighbor ferromagnetic ($J<0$) and next nearest neighbor antiferromagnetic coupling ($J'>0$) along the axis perpendicular to basal planes.
+This interaction effectively results in competing nearest neighbor ferromagnetic ($J<0$) and next nearest neighbor antiferromagnetic coupling ($J'>0$) along the x-axis perpendicular to basal planes.
 The local spins thus lower their energy at zero temperature by ordering in a spiral state in which all spins in each plane makes an angle $\theta=\arccos(|J/4J'|)$ with respect to its nearest neighbor plane.
 Here throughout this paper we choose this axis along $\hat{\bf x}$.
 We assume isotropy in the nearest neighbor ferromagnetic interaction.
 With these assumption the Ginzburg-Landau hamiltonian density for the local spins in helical rare earth CS magnets frequently used in literature can be written in the following form: \eqa h[{\bf m}]={J\over a}\left[{a^2\over 4}\left(\partial_x^2{\bf m}+q^2 {\bf m}\right)^2+(\nabla_\perp{\bf m})^2\right] \eqe in which $a$ is the distance between the lattice points and $q=\theta/a$ is the magnitude of helix wavevector.
+Here after we use the notation $\perp$ to denote the coordinates $\{y,z\}$.
 This Hamiltonian has been obtained from proper long wavelength expansion of the discrete classical Heisenberg model defined on a cubic lattice: